-The BLM National Fire Training and Workforce Development Program is located at NIFC and works for the BLM Chief, Preparedness/Suppression qualification standards, training standards, and workforce development
+The BLM National Fire Training and Workforce Development Program is located at NIFC and works for the BLM Chief, Preparedness/Suppression Standards.
+The program develops the wildland firefighting workforce through qualification standards, training standards, and workforce development programs in support of BLM fire management.